Dhatu/JavaScript-Projects-Fundamentals-/README.md

                   UI Controller, Controller, Budget Controller

 3) Forkify: Using ES6, NPM, Babel and Webpack

+  - Run "npm install" on the commandline to install all Mandatory node modules
+  - Run "npm run start" to open a localhost and thus interact with the Project

    - Uses Food2Fork API to generate food recipes to make a Shopping/Like List of favorite recipes.

    - Search in the Text Area to generate choices on the left column (scroll with pages in the bottom).